Niederb/annual_report_database/README.md

 ## Currently not collecting but would be interesting
 * Minutes from annual meetings
-* Raw data in the form of Excel sheets or similar
+* Financial data in the form of Excel sheets or similar
 * Filings to the IRS (internal revenue service)

 ## What I'm not collecting